rogerlew/usgs-regolith/Readme.md

 Optional smoothing
 ------------------
 A simple low-pass filter routine has been added to smooth topographic data before computing soil depth and (or) to smooth computed soil depth output from any of the models.
 Pelletier and Rasmussen (2009) stated that smoothing topographic data was necessary for their NASD and NSD models.
-Filtering soil depth produced by the WNDX model can mitigate large changes in soil depth near channel junctions where the upslope contributing area (flow accumulation) increases abruptly.
+Filtering soil depth produced by the LASD model can mitigate large changes in soil depth near channel junctions where the upslope contributing area (flow accumulation) increases abruptly.
 Using a flow-accumulation grid based on flow-directions computed using the D-infinity algorithm can also mitigate large depth changes at channel junctions as well as reducing the noise in soil depth computed using the NASD and NSDA models (Han and others, 2018).

 The filter algorithm computes the mean value of an N X N (where N is any odd, positive integer) square of grid cells and replaces the original value at the center cell with the mean.
 The filter computes a running average across the grid applied successively in east-west and north south directions, respectively.
 Along edges, at corners, and irregular boundaries the algorithm uses a subset of the N x N square.
 Near irregular boundaries, no-data values are excluded from computation of the mean by reflecting interior values across the boundary.
 The filter is applied four times to approximate the gaussian filter (Smith, 1997, see www.dspguide.com/ch24/3.htm).